-Two different programs have been developed to serve kindergarten and first/second grade.
-Reading Power’s one-to-one first grade tutoring intervention is modeled in part after Project Prevent, a program developed by National-Louis University, and incorporates facets of Reading Recovery, an internationally renowned early intervention literacy program created by educational researcher Marie Clay.
+Our one-to-one first grade tutoring intervention is modeled in part after Project Prevent, a program developed by National-Louis University, and incorporates facets of Reading Recovery, an internationally renowned, early intervention literacy program created by educational researcher Marie Clay.
 The kindergarten and second grade curricula were developed by Reading Power Founder Dr. Mary Jane Hender for the North Chicago elementary schools and adapted for use by volunteer tutors.
 Reading Power has proven success in improving students’ literacy.
-Reading Power students show two to seven times the literacy gains compared to their non-tutored peers.
-Fifty-six percent of our kindergarten students meet the assessment target.
-In first grade, 56% met the CBM grade level target and 43% of second grade met the target.
+Reading Power students have consistently demonstrated two to seven times the literacy gains compared to their non-tutored peers.
+Students are selected using data and in collaboration with school staff.

-Each volunteer tutor devotes a half-day each week (morning or afternoon).
+Each volunteer tutor devotes about three hours each week (morning or afternoon).
 During this time each tutor instructs three first/second grade or four kindergarten students.
-First and second grade student receive 35 minutes of tutoring daily and kindergarten students are tutored for 20 minutes three afternoons a week.
-Each first and second grade student reads four books, writes a sentence, and works on sounds and recognition daily.
-By the end of the year, all students author a book through the Writer’s Workshop program.
-Each student is tutored based on a standard lesson plan that is customized to his or her individual level.
+First and second grade student receive 35 minutes of tutoring daily and kindergarten students are tutored for 20 minutes, three afternoons a week.
+Each first and second grade student session follows a set lesson plan that is individualized for them, based on their reading level.

-Reading Power has about 200 trained volunteers to deliver the program under the direction of our professional reading staff and reading specialist/program director, Rebecca Mullen, MSEd.
-Each tutor receives 6 hours of training in the beginning of the year and midyear training is provided as a refresher for all tutors.
+Reading Power has about 200 trained volunteers who deliver the program under the direction of our professional reading staff and Director of Programs, Lisa Bulzoni MEd.
+Each new tutor receives nine hours of training in the beginning of the year and midyear training is provided as a refresher for all tutors.